 A Fire That Came Out Of Nowhere

-Sam asked me to write this post after we lost our home overnight to the Tubb’s Fire in Northern California.
-We were living a good doctor’s life.
+In 2017, we were living a good doctor’s life.
 A $1.2 million dollar home with a killer sunset view.
-Life was good, but with my mortgage and student debt I was still quite stressed.
-The kind that affected me not only internally, but also externally.
+Life was wonderful, but I was still quite stressed given I had mortgage and student debt.
+I had the kind of stress that affected me not only internally, but also externally.
 Affecting both work and relationship with my wife.

-Crazy to think that stress and a mortgage can be that powerful, but it was.
+It was crazy to think that stress and a mortgage can be that powerful, but it was.
 In fact, I would walk around my home and think about how we had about 1,000 square foot of home more than we needed.
-It was 3,300 square foot and I determined that 2,000 to 2,500 square foot were a much better fit for us.
+It was 3,300 square foot and I determined that 2,000 to 2,500 square feet were a much better home size for us.

-But here we sat, 11 months after buying a big home without many financially reasonable options.
+But here we sat, 11 months after buying a big home with unnecessary financial stress.
 Then overnight… POOF!
 It all went up in a flash.
-We were lucky.

 Someone knocked on our door at 2 am waking us up.
 We left with our lives and health, although not much more.
 Others were not as fortunate and I have seen and felt the impact of those losses in our community.
 So I write this post knowing how lucky we are.
 And I am thankful for that.

 Key points from the post:

 - Why being a homeowner may be better than being a renter when disaster strikes